adanalvarez/AWS-Attack-Scenarios/README.md

 # AWS Attack Scenarios
-A collection of real-world scenarios and code samples demonstrating potential exploitation techniques in AWS services.
+A collection of scenarios and code samples demonstrating potential exploitation techniques in AWS services.
 Designed for educational purposes and security awareness.

 ## ⚠️ Disclaimer